 Motor Bearings or Shaft

 The bearings located in the main blower motor of the furnace can also make clicking noises as they wear out.
 Worn bearings can cause the motor to burn out, so a clicking noise from the blower motor is a sign to have your furnace professionally serviced right away.

 Bimetal pilot assemblies, mainly used in Carrier brand furnaces, often stop working and begin producing a noticeable clicking noise when they become dirty or worn.
 Pilot assemblies and insulators in other furnaces can be cleaned with solvents or sandpaper, but these special bimetal pilot assemblies usually require replacement.

-Random and nonrhythmic clicking coming from the gas valve may indicate that it is not receiving a sufficient voltage to operate properly, according to Ductwork Installation.
-Malfunctions in the gas meter controls or the thermostat controls can trigger this random operation.
+Random and nonrhythmic clicking coming from the gas valve may indicate that it is not receiving a sufficient voltage to operate properly.
+Malfunctions in the gas or control system can trigger this random operation.
 Your furnace may also work intermittently or only become fully lit for a few minutes at a time due to the stuttering flow of gas.

 Testing the voltage at the controls and the gas valve itself will help determine which part is causing the problem.
 All three can be replaced by a professional.